saaiqSAS/openTendance/README.md

 # openTendance
-Free, open source, light weight and universal attendance marking system for educational institutions and businesses
+openTendance is a free, open source, light weight and universal attendance marking system for educational institutions and businesses.